-Working through its Executive Committee and the Board of Directors, JAPAN POST BANK takes steps to examine strategies, energies are then directed toward promoting initiatives aimed at solving social issues through busine Committee, the Executive Committee, and the Board of Directors on a regular basis.
+Working through its Executive Committee and the Board of Directors, JAPAN POST BANK takes steps to examine the substance of material issues.
+In addition to linking the materialities identified to the Bank management strategies, energies are then directed toward promoting initiatives aimed at solving social issues through business activities.
+After deliberating on these initiatives, the status of progress is reported to the Sustainability Committee, the Executive Committee, and the Board of Directors on a regular basis.

-Meanwhile, in line with the revision of the Medium-term Management Plan, the Bank undertook a review of
+Meanwhile, in line with the revision of the Medium-term Management Plan, the Bank undertook a review of materialities and specific initiatives in May 2024.